30 March 2023

 3. Make the most of your money

 How you choose to make the most of your savings depends on your short and long-term goals.
 And knowing your budget can help you work out the best ways to maximise your money.

 There are different ways to make sure your savings are working for you.
-You could keep your money in a bank account where it might earn some interest.
-To help you with medium to long-term goals, you might consider a term deposit or an investment such as shares, bonds or property.
+You could keep your money in a savings account where it might earn some interest.
+To help you with medium to long-term goals, you might consider an investment with more growth potential such as listed shares.
 When investing, you put your money towards an asset or item with the aim of generating income or a profit over time.
+Just remember that investments have some level of risk, so you need to be comfortable with your investment choice.
 Getting financial advice is a good way to decide what option best suits your goals.

 Super is a type of investment and plays an important role in funding your future.
 When you enter the workforce and if you’re eligible, your employer puts a percentage of your income into a super account – known as the superannuation guarantee (or SG).
 Investing this money for the long-term provides you with the basis of your income in retirement.

 You can choose which super fund you want your money going into.
 So, it’s a good idea to review and compare your super throughout your working life.
 When comparing funds, it helps to check 3 things:

 - Strong, long-term performance

 - Competitive fees

 - Net benefit (performance after taking away fees, costs and taxes)